 Bailiff Salary and Job Outlook

 The salary of a bailiff, similar to that of most jobs, increases with years of experience and varies depending on factors such as location.
-The average annual salary for bailiffs in the United States as of May 2015 is $44,900 according to the Bureau of Labor Statistics (BLS).1 In addition, bailiffs receive a typical benefits package, including life and health insurance, paid sick leave, and vacation time.
-Bailiff jobs are projected to see a 5% job growth from 2014-2024 resulting in around 800 new jobs over that time period.2
+The average annual salary for bailiffs in the United States is $45,760 according to the Bureau of Labor Statistics (BLS).1 In addition, bailiffs receive a typical benefits package, including life and health insurance, paid sick leave, and vacation time.
+Bailiffs are projected to see a 7% decline in jobs from 2016 to 2026, which means most jobs available during this time will open up as current bailiffs leave the field or retire.2

 If you are interested in a career as a bailiff, you may also be interested in learning more about the related careers below.

 - Court Clerk

 - Prison Guard

 Question: What states have the highest salaries for bailiffs?

 Answer: The states that have the highest average salaries for bailiffs, according to the BLS, include Colorado, New York, California, Illinois, and Georgia.1 Annual salaries for bailiffs in these states range from $57,050 to $66,990.1